THE MOST TRUSTED COPYCAT RECIPES

 Chick-fil-A Chicken Tortilla Soup

-For a great chicken tortilla soup that doesn’t skimp on chicken and comes packed with other goodies like two kinds of beans, corn, chiles, onion, celery, garlic, and cilantro you’ll want to make my recipe for Chick-fil-A’s hearty version.
-Their soup is not only surprisingly good for a fast food chain, but it could also stand up to tortilla soups from any full-service chain, and these preparation secrets will guide you through a spot-on at-home clone.
+Chick-fil-A makes a great chicken tortilla soup that doesn’t skimp on chicken and comes packed with other goodies like two kinds of beans, corn, chilies, onion, celery, garlic, and cilantro.
+Their soup is not only surprisingly good for a fast food chain, but it could also stand up to tortilla soups from any full-service chain.
+Use my Chick-fil-A chicken tortilla soup copycat recipe below, with preparation secrets that will guide you through a spot-on at-home clone.

-For the white beans look for canned navy beans or small white beans.
-Cannellini beans and Great Northern beans are too big for a perfect clone, but if that's all you can find they’ll still work here.
+For the white beans, look for canned navy beans or small white beans.
+Cannellini beans and Great Northern beans are too big for a perfect clone, but if that's all you can find they’ll still work.

-The chicken is made the same way as in my Top Secret Recipe for Chick-fil-A Southwest Chicken Salad—it’s brined for four hours to infuse it with flavor before it gets grilled.
+The chicken is made the same way as in my copycat recipe for Chick-fil-A Southwest Chicken Salad—it’s brined for four hours to infuse it with flavor before it gets grilled.
 Keep that extra prep time in mind when planning your soup.

 Chick-fil-A uses natural roasted chicken flavor in their version, and we can do the same by using Better Than Bouillon Roasted Chicken Base found in many stores and online.
-That particular ingredient will give you the best clone, but if you can’t track it down you can also use regular bouillon cubes.
+That ingredient will give you the best clone, but if you can’t track it down, you can also use large bouillon cubes.

-Top your Chick-fil-A chicken tortilla soup with fried tortilla strips sold in bags or just crumble some of your favorite tortilla chips over the top, and grab a spoon.
+Top your Chick-fil-A chicken tortilla soup with fried tortilla strips sold in bags, or just crumble some of your favorite tortilla chips over the top and grab a spoon.

 Chick-fil-A makes amazing chicken sandwiches and mac & cheese.
 Find more of my recipes here.